 But why do so many managers lack leadership traits?
 The simple answer is that the hiring managers fail to look beyond a well-crafted resume.
 They seem to overlook if someone has the skills to make a difference and inspire a team.
 An individual who has the experience of engaging people through social work and similar means can exhibit better abilities.
 They also possess a relevant degree, such as an online master of social work, to substantiate their profile.

 The other reasons why an organization requires exceptional leadership are also important, and they need some spotlight.
-Let us discuss them so we can identify the causes and progress towards resolving them.
+In order to identify the causes and progress towards resolving them, let’s discuss them.

 Leading With a Decisive Vision